ja88a/zksync-aa-custom/README.md

 Initial:

-1. Create/Deploy a factory contract for creating AAccounts
+1. Create a factory contract for deploying AAccounts
-2. Create an AAccount
+2. Create a MultiSig 2:2 owned by the 2 AAccount owners
-3. Use the AAcount to create/deploy a 2:2 multisig contract
+3. Use the AAMultiSig contract to deploy another Account
+4. Apply the UUPS proxy pattern to the MultiSig contract

 ## Features